0chain/zboxcli/README.md

 ## Get metadata

 Use `meta` command to get metadata for a given remote file.
-Use must either be the owner of the allocation on have ab auth ticket.
-Use [share](#share) to create an auth ticket for someone.
+Use must either be the owner of the allocation on have an auth ticket or be a collaborator.
+Use [share](#share) to create an auth ticket for someone or [add-collab](#add-collaborator) to add a user as a collaborator.
 To indicate the object use `remotepath` or `lookuphash` with an auth ticket.

 | Parameter  | Required | Description                                                              | default | Valid values |